jeffbock/RasPin_Pinball/HowToBuild.md

 - Note: At some point, the Windows setup may be updated to use the headers / libraries directly from the Angle locations, but it does not currently do that, unlike the Raspberry Pi setup.

+ # Build Natively on Raspberry Pi 5

+Install VS Code via your favorite mechanism.

+Almost everything that is required to build on Raspberry Pi should be set up by default on in PI OS, assuming your Pi is up to date and libs / headers are in standard locations.

+XRandR is required to be installed:  `sudo apt-get install x11-xserver-utils`

+PInball is currently designed to run along with X11 and XRandR, and assumes that it will find an 800x480 display to utilize as a full screen display.
+The current tested configuration is a 800x480 display on the HDMI1 port, while a larger monitor is used on HDMI2 for running VS Code and full screen debugging.

+Of course, to control PInball on PiOS, it is assumed that you also have at least basic breakout box containing left/right flipper, left/right activate and a start button wired up to the Raspberry Pi GPIOs per the design.
+The PiOS code does not currently support the simple keyboard simulator used on Windows.

+Use the task menu, ctrl-shift-P, to run the build tasks as described at the top of the document.

 # Cross Compile in Windows and running on Raspberry Pi 5
 As of this writing Raspberry Pi 5 is running the 12.2 of the GNU compiler toolkit.
 Your cross compiler tools must match to be able to build in Windows but then run the executable on the Raspberry Pi 5.